Identification in discrete choice models with imperfect information: Empirical application

+To decide the order of the Bernstein polynomials, we take $K_d$ constant across $d=1,\dots, D$ and consider $K_d=3,5,7,10$. $D=5$ because there are five parties and the payoff from abstention is normalised to zero.
+For each of these four values of $K_d$, we construct an estimate of $\Theta^*$, $\widehat{\Theta}^*$, by replacing the empirical choice probabilities in (\ref{lin_pr_3}) with their sample analogues and solving (\ref{lin_pr_3}) for every realization $x$ of $X_i$ and parameter value $\theta$ in the grid.
+Table \ref{res0} reports the projections of $\widehat{\Theta}^*$.
+As seen in Section \ref{simulations}, the width of the bounds tends to increase weakly with $K_d$.
+The bounds become approximately stable from $K_d=5$ onwards.
+Therefore, in our next computations, we set $K_d=5$ for $d=1,\dots, D$.

+Table \ref{res1} provides some computational details, as in Table \ref{sim1} of Section \ref{simulations}.
+In particular, the fourth column shows the average CPU time to assess if (\ref{lin_pr_3}) has a solution for a given $(x,\theta)$, using the MOSEK solver for Matlab.
+The CPU time includes the calculation of the integrals $\{\gamma^{y,y',x}_{1,k,K}(\theta)\}$ by Monte Carlo integration, taking $10^2$ random draws from the standard Normal distribution.
+The last column of Table \ref{res1} reports the rough total CPU time to construct $\widehat{\Theta}^*$ based on exploiting 800 parallel workers from a computing cluster.

-Table \MYref{result} presents the results.
-In particular, the second column reports the maximum likelihood estimates (hereafter, $\hat{\theta}_{\text{com}}$) and standard errors under the traditional assumption that all voters process the complete information structure.
-The third column reports the maximum likelihood estimates (hereafter, $\hat{\theta}_{\text{deg}}$) and standard errors under the assumption that all voters process the degenerate information structure;\footnote{We discuss in Appendix \MYref{computation} how $\hat{\theta}_{\text{com}}$ and $\hat{\theta}_{\text{deg}}$ are computed.} the fourth and last columns are based on our methodology and report the projections of $C_{n,0.50}$ and $C_{n,0.95}$, respectively, along each dimension.
-The same finding are graphically represented in Figure \MYref{conf}.
+Table \ref{res2} presents the inference results.
+In particular, the second and third columns report the maximum likelihood estimate of $\theta_0$ ($\hat{\theta}^\text{com}$) and 95\% confidence intervals ($C^\text{com}_{0.95}$), respectively, under the assumption that all DMs process the complete information structure.
+The third and fourth columns report the projections of $\widehat{\Theta}^*$ and of the 95\% confidence region for any $\theta\in \Theta^*$ ($C_{0.95}$), respectively. $C_{0.95}$ is constructed following \hyperlink{Andrews_Shi}{Andrews and Shi (2013)}, as outlined in Appendix \ref{inference}, based on 50 bootstrap samples.